xasm83/coding-interview-spz/README.md

 Real solved coding interview example.
 The tasks:

--For any two commits in the commit history of VCS find nearest common ancestor.
+-For any two commits in the commit history of VCS find nearest common ancestor(lowest common ancestor LCA).
 Here: commitHashes - all commits from latest to earlier;
 parentHashes - stores parents of commit from commitHashes with the same index.
 Last value in this array is always
                null, because obviously initial commit have no ancestors.